You are viewing: 2025/26 version

 2.Transfer to M.Litt. or D.Phil. status

-Applications should be accompanied by a thesis outline of about two pages and a piece of written work of approximately 5,000 words in the area and philosophical style of the proposed thesis.
+• Applications should be accompanied by a thesis outline of about two pages and a piece of written work of no more than 8,000 words in the area and philosophical style of the proposed thesis.

 Candidates admitted as Probationer Research Students after completing the Master of Studies degree in Ancient Philosophy at the University of Oxford must complete all of the following requirements by the end of Week 8 of their third term as a Probationer Research Student: